 As Yang puts it, "remember that they are not skincare ingredients.
 Please keep in mind that setting spray is not for everyday use and a little goes a long way.
 A light mist is more than enough."

 If you're looking to avoid alcohol altogether, know that there are alcohol-free options out there.
 Make Up For Ever offers an alcohol-free setting spray specially formulated for people with dry skin.
 It actually increases the skin's hydration and boosts oxygenation, which makes the complexion look bright and radiant.
-It currently has over 60K "loves" on Sephora's websites, complete with glowing reviews like this: "Great setting spray, it has a fantastic nozzle and sprays out perfectly.
-I have sensitive skin and eyes, and this does not bother me at all.

 While water-based setting sprays are typically more hydrating, Elias-Foeillet says formulas that contain alcohol usually perform better.
 "The ingredient that really makes the difference is the alcohol," she says.
 "Alcohol-based setting sprays tend to be more effective.
 They have more staying power."
 Think of setting spray like hair spray.
 Those that contain alcohol tend to provide more hold, though they can be drying to the hair.
+So it's especially important to apply a hydrating skincare product as a base if you opt for these types of formulas.

 Like many other makeup artists, Elias-Foeillet says her go-to is this classic MAC setting spray.
 It hydrates the complexion with a blend of green tea, chamomile, and cucumber while setting makeup in place, making it budge-proof.
 You can go for the original formulation, or opt for coconut, rose, and lavender, all of which smell light and refreshing and lovely.